 Through his college years, he became disconnected with the Judaism that he was raised on, but began to reconstruct Judaism to address the social change commitment he made in his life.
 The day he picked up The Freedom Seder by Rabbi Arthur Waskow was the day he learned that Judaism could be made relevant to his own concerns.
 He spent over 40 years working in affordable housing as his contribution to Tikkun Olam.

 While his kids were educated in a Conservative Hebrew School, he was a member of the Fabrangen Community in DC for over 15 years.
 (Fabrangen is a lay-led havurah that now is over 40 years old.)
-In 1994, he met the love of his life Janice while on retreat at Elat Chayyim.
 At Elat Chayyim, he experienced the Shabbat of his life.
 He returned wanting to re-create that experience every Shabbat.

 He’s been active in Kol Ami since December 2000.
 During that time, he’s led more than 150 services, been active in the Steering and Ritual Committees, and drafted the Haggadah that he uses to lead the Kol Ami Second Seder.